muesli/go-pkg-rss/notes.md

-The purpose of the database is to ensure that the channel and item handlers are only called once for each new channel and each new item.It is clear that many users of go-pkg-rss are having problems with their channel and item handlers being called multiple times for the same items.
+The purpose of the database is to ensure that the channel and item handlers are only called once for each new channel and each new item.
+It is clear that many users of go-pkg-rss are having problems with their channel and item handlers being called multiple times for the same items.